-Coastal Santa Maria di Leuca
+Santa Maria di Leuca

-In the past it was administratively divided between the municipality of Gagliano, for the part where there is the Sanctuary of Santa Maria de Finibus Terrae, and the municipality of Cape Castrignano, for the part between the tip Ristola and Punta Meliso.
-The legal matter between the towns of Castrignano Cape and Gagliano del Capo, which ended after 83 years, has determined that Leuca lies entirely in the municipality of Cape Castrignano.
-More precisely, it means the area above the promontory of Leuca to Santa Maria on which there are the Basilica and the lighthouse (which with its height of 48.60 meters and its location at 102 meters above sea level is one of the most important in Italy), while the Marina di Leuca is located lower and is between tip Meliso east, at the foot of the promontory, and points west Ristola, extreme southern tip of Salento.
-A tip Meliso is placed, according to a nautical convention, the point of separation between the Adriatic coast (east) and the Ionian coast (west).
-In fact, the official boundary, as well as natural and historical, between the two seas is given by the Strait of Otranto, which is the narrow sea between the easternmost point of Italy (Punta Palascia) and Head Tab in Albania.
+In the past it was administratively divided between the municipality of Gagliano del Capo, for the part where the Sanctuary of Santa Maria de Finibus Terrae is located, and the municipality of Castrignano del Capo, for the part between the tip Ristola and Punta Meliso.
+The legal case between the municipalities of Castrignano del Capo and Gagliano del Capo, concluded after 83 years, has established that Leuca falls entirely in the municipality of Castrignano del Capo.
+More precisely, for Santa Maria di Leuca is the area above the promontory on which the Basilica and lighthouse are located (which with its height of 48.60 meters and its location at 102 meters above sea level is one of the most important Of Italy), while the Marina of Leuca is located lower and is between the tip Mèliso to the east, at the foot of the promontory, and tip Ristola to the west, the extreme southern fern of Salento.
+At the point Mèliso is placed, according to a nautical convention, the point of separation between the Adriatic coast (to the east) and the Ionian coast (to the west).
+In fact, the official boundary, besides being natural and historic, is located between the two seas in the Otranto Canal, that is, the seaside between the point most east of Italy (Punta Palascia) and Cape Linguetta in Albania.